 I talk all the time about how I pick projects because they challenge me.
 The past few projects have all challenged me but they've all fit into the general fiction category.
 When I noticed this comfort zone had been allowed to develop to such an extent I was a little afraid.
 I don't want to have a comfort zone.
 And I want to have the old feel of a pen in my hand as I build a new world.

-There will be a pitch/synopsis coming soon.
+The cover for the newest project.
+There will be a pitch/synopsis coming soon. |

 That's why with my newest project I'm not rushing into it like I have with my Camp NaNoWriMo projects.
 I'm going to give it time, go back to the basics of my writing, and plan things out.
 I'm going to build the characters and the world, give them every detail I can even if they aren't going to be used in the book.
 I'm going to slowly immerse myself it the story rather than diving in.
 I'm going to challenge myself more than I ever have.